 John O. and Olivia Parker Gallery

-The Parker Gallery supports many of the academic and professional needs of the Lesley community, and is used all year for exhibits by art education students.
-It also hosts conferences such as the yearly MICE convention and exhibits related to the Massachusetts Art Education Association.
+The Parker Gallery supports many of the academic and professional needs of the Lesley community.
+Our art education students exhibit here throughout the year.
+We also host conferences here, such as the annual MICE convention, and exhibits related to the Massachusetts Art Education Association.
 Recent showings include Lesley Green, artwork by Environmental Arts students, and My Family Goes to College, a photo project by Mario Quiroz.
-Open 9-6 Monday through Friday.

 34 Mellen Street

-The Marran Gallery highlights artwork from a variety of artists both within the Lesley and local community.
+The Marran Gallery highlights artwork from a variety of artists within Lesley University and the local community.
 This gallery often focuses on work from our undergraduate and graduate Expressive Therapies community.
 Recent showings include Native American Resilience Through Art, artwork in partnership with Boston organization Violence Transformed, and work from art therapy majors of the Class of 2019.